ravi-del/blah-blah/README.md

 Eclipse: Integrated Development Environment

 ## Implementation
-To execute test cases and generate a TestNG report you should perform following steps:<br />
+To execute test cases and generate a TestNG report you should perform following steps:

-1. Clone the git hub repository to local.<br />
+1. Clone the git hub repository to local.
 `git clone https://github.com/delhivery/api-autommation.git`

-2.Use maven package command to create a fat jar.<br />
+2.Use maven package command to create a fat jar.
 `mvn package`

 3.Make you shell script executable using chmod and then execute it.<br />
 ```bash
 chmod +x startup.sh